-From our very early school years we’re told that trees are an essential part of our ecosystem.
+From our very early school years in Essex we’re told that trees are an essential part of our ecosystem.
 That we should take care of them and not cut them down.
 But why?
 What do trees really do and why are they so important to our planet?

 To begin, trees produce oxygen.
 Trees act like filters that clean our air.
 In one season a single tree produces as much oxygen as 10 humans will consume in an entire year.
 Without trees we wouldn’t have clean oxygen to breath.